zulip/zulip/docs/prod-install.md

 ## Step 5: Initialize Zulip database

 At this point, you are done doing things as root.
-The remaining commands are run as the `zulip` user using `su zulip`.
-To initialize the Zulip database for your production install, run:
+The remaining commands are run as the `zulip` user.
+Change to the `zulip` user and initialize the Zulip database for your production install:

 ```
-su zulip -c /home/zulip/deployments/current/scripts/setup/initialize-database
+su zulip
+/home/zulip/deployments/current/scripts/setup/initialize-database
 ```

 The `initialize-database` script will report an error if you did not